TreeLLi/AROID/README.md

 ### 1.2 Data

-For training and test datasets, the simplest way to prepare the data is to add `--download` in the [training command](#3-training-training).
-The program will download the data files automatically and organize them in a ready-to-use way. **[WARNING!]** This functionality currently doesn't support the dataset Imagenette.
+For training and test datasets, the simplest way to prepare the data is to add `--download` in the [training command](#3-training).
+The program will download the data files automatically and organize them in a ready-to-use way.
+Unfortunately, this functionality doesn't support the dataset Imagenette now.
 One need to manually download [Imagenette](https://s3.amazonaws.com/fast-ai-imageclas/imagenette.tgz) and move (extract) it into the directory `/data`.

 For additional training data used in Tab.
 7 in our paper, they need to be downloaded manually from [80K-TinyImages](https://github.com/yaircarmon/semisup-adv) and [BetterDiffusionModels](https://github.com/wzekai99/DM-Improves-AT).
 The downloaded data should be formulated as their original guidance and put under the directory `/data`.